 Management maintains an allowance for doubtful receivables to account for estimated losses resulting from the inability of customers to make required payments.
 When evaluating the adequacy of an allowance for doubtful receivables, management bases its estimates on the aging of accounts receivable, balances and historical write-off experience, customer credit worthiness and changes in customer payment terms.
 If the financial condition of customers were to deteriorate, actual write-offs might be higher than expected.
-At 31 December 2011 the best estimate of the provision for impairment of receivables is EUR 163 thousand (31 December 2010: EUR 82 thousand).
+At 31 December 2012 the best estimate of the impairment of receivables is EUR 252 thousand (2011: EUR 163 thousand).
 Further details are provided in note 13.